 Notes on the cars:

 - March 75B (Vittorio Brambilla): A black March 75B sold to Doug Shierson Racing for Jon Woodner to race in the 1975 Canadian Formula Atlantic series.
-Raced by Woodner at most events as a Shierson entry; also by Marty Loft at Westwood as Woodner was at the Pocono F5000 race, and by Richard Melville at Mosport in July.
-Then used by guest driver Vittorio Brambilla to win the Grand Prix de Trois-Rivières at the end of August.
-Loaned to Bobby Rahal for the SCCA Runoffs at Road Atlanta in early November, which Rahal also won.
+The car was sponsored by Interscope Racing, a new team formed by Ted Field, the 23-year-old heir to a Chicago department store fortune.
+Interscope's main focus for Woodner was F5000, so the March was driven by Marty Loft at Westwood when Woodner was at the Pocono F5000 race, and by Richard Melville at Mosport in July.
+Photographic evidence suggests it was the car raced by South African guest driver Guy Tunmer at Halifax in early August.
+It was then used by Vittorio Brambilla to win the Grand Prix de Trois-Rivières at the end of August and was loaned to Bobby Rahal for the SCCA Runoffs at Road Atlanta in early November, which Rahal also won.
 Subsequent history unknown, but probably the Dan Carmichael car in 1976, and reported to be the car owned by Steve Bonney (Pueblo, CO) in 1978 and 1979.
 The later movements of this car are still unclear, but one rumour was that it was in France for a time.
 It moved to England, and for around 15 years, it was in storage in Birmingham.
 A number of restorations were started and abandoned, the last being to finish it with a Ford Pinto engine and Hewland Mk 9 gearbox.
 By 2011 it was with Stuart Black (Poole, Dorset) and was nearing completion.

 - Chevron B29 (Jean-Pierre Jarier): New to Fred Opert Racing for Bobby Dennett (Venuzuela) to drive in the Players Canadian Formula Atlantic series with backing from "Visit Venuzuela" and Valvoline.
 Then for Jean-Pierre Jarier at Trois-Rivières, where it was entered as #2 and had Gitanes sponsorship.
 Tom Bagley (Centre Hall, PA) then raced the #2 Chevron B29 at Brainerd in September.
 This car was advertised by Opert later as ex-Jarier/Dennett with "eight races on car" which is consistent with it also being Bagley's car.
 Subsequent history unknown.